 Chlorophyll is the shepherd of light energy – in the central atom of the chlorophyll molecule is magnesium where the sun’s light is gathered for releasing the sugars, starches, and fats from which we will eventually get our energy.
 Magnesium is omnipresent in the catabolic steps in which we disassemble sugars and fats in our metabolic fire: the Krebs (citric acid) cycle.

-Thus, chlorophyll is at the center of the photosynthetic oxidation-reduction reaction between carbon dioxide and water.
+Thus, chlorophyll is at the centre of the photosynthetic oxidation-reduction reaction between carbon dioxide and water.

-Chlorophyll is sometimes called “green blood” because of its similarity to the hemoglobin molecule found in human blood cells.
-In fact, both are constructed of almost identical molecular structure called pyrrole rings, and both substances are chemically known as “porphyrin pigments” by scientists.
-The difference is that chlorophyll contains a magnesium ion at its core, while hemoglobin contains an iron molecule.
-Magnesium imparts a green color to the chlorophyll molecule and is involved in synthesis of other materials, while iron gives hemoglobin a red coloration and changes the function of the porphyrin molecule to respiration and breakdown of materials.
-But perhaps the most interesting connection between green foods and blood is the similarity in the structures of the two colored pigments, heme and chlorophyll.
+Chlorophyll is sometimes called “green blood” because of its similarity to the haemoglobin molecule found in human blood cells.
+In fact, both are constructed of an almost identical molecular structure called pyrrole rings, and both substances are chemically known as “porphyrin pigments” by scientists.
+The difference is that chlorophyll contains a magnesium ion at its core, while haemoglobin contains an iron molecule.
+Magnesium imparts a green color to the chlorophyll molecule and is involved in synthesis of other materials, while iron gives haemoglobin a red colouration and changes the function of the porphyrin molecule to respiration and breakdown of materials.
+But perhaps the most interesting connection between green foods and blood is the similarity in the structures of the two coloured pigments, heme and chlorophyll.

 BAC’s most visible pigments are chlorophylls.
 There’s nothing more supportive to cleansing than chlorophyll.
-And people who follow Western diets (high in processed foods and animal foods) are in desperate need of cleansing.Beside energy and cleansing, there are many associated benefits to chlorophylls:
+People who follow Western diets (high in processed foods and animal foods) are in desperate need of cleansing.Beside energy and cleansing, there are many associated benefits to chlorophylls:

 Polysaccharides are relatively complex carbohydrates.
 They are polymers made up of many monosaccharides joined together by glycosidic bonds.
 Cell-surface polysaccharides as in microalgae like spirulina in BioAlgae Concentrate play diverse roles in the bacterial “lifestyle”.
 They serve as a barrier between the cell wall and the environment, mediate host-pathogen interactions.